kakakuoka/usttc/README.md

 # USTTC (Unified Speech-to-Text Client)

 This project provides a simple and unified client wrapper for multiple [Speech-to-test (STT)](https://en.wikipedia.org/wiki/Speech_recognition) providers on the basic use cases, and gives users an easy way to switch and test among different providers.

 ## Background
 The accuracy of Speech-to-text (STT) improved significantly during the past few years.
 There are a lot of cloud STT providers on the market, including some big players like Google and AWS, and a few ambitious new providers like Voicegain.ai and Assembly.ai.

-As a Speech Recognition Scientist, I have reviewed many providers in the last few years, and I have noticed that each provider has its unique features.
+As a Speech Recognition Scientist, I have reviewed many providers in the last few years, and I have noticed that each provider has its own unique features.
-However, most users do not necessarily need those additional features, especially in the early testing stage.
+However, the majority of users do not necessarily need those additional features, especially in the early testing stage.
-Their requirements are very simple and basic -- getting accurate transcript of the provided audio.
+Their requirements are very simple and basic -- getting an accurate transcript of the provided audio.

-In terms of my personal background, I am the Senior AI Scientist in Voicegain (specializing in Speech Recognition), but USTTC is a personal project, and I try to do it without any bias.
+Regarding my personal background, I am an Senior AI Scientist at Voicegain (specializing in Speech Recognition), but this repository, USTTC, is a personal project, and I intend to work on it without any bias.
-As mentioned, the goal of this project is to enable more people in the community to explore and test STT without too much trouble of dealing with varied providers, APIs and documentations.
+As mentioned, the goal of this project is to enable more people in the community to explore and test STT without too much trouble dealing with varied providers, APIs, and documentation.

 ## Installation

 Please ensure that you have **ffmpeg** installed before install USTTC.

-You can install the module using Python Package Index using the command below.
+You can install the module using the Python Package Index using the command below.

     pip install usttc